Vertech Academy LogoVERTECH

 Can Notion replace Google Docs for school?

-Notion replaces Google Docs for note-taking and personal organization because everything lives in one connected workspace.
-For collaborative group projects where 4 people need to edit the same document in real time, Google Docs still has an edge — its sharing model is simpler and its real-time editing is faster.
-The best setup: use Notion for your personal system, Google Docs for group assignments.
+For note-taking and personal organization, absolutely.
+Notion is better because everything lives in one workspace.
+For collaborative group projects where everyone needs to edit the same document in real time, Google Docs still has an edge because of its simpler sharing and permissions model.

 Does Notion work offline?

-Notion works offline for viewing and editing pages you have recently opened — changes sync automatically when you reconnect.
-Notion AI features require an internet connection and will not work offline.
-If you take notes in class without Wi-Fi, your text edits save locally and sync later.
-The AI processing can wait until you have a connection.
+Yes, but with limitations.
+You can view and edit pages you have recently opened while offline, and changes sync when you reconnect.
+However, Notion AI features require an internet connection.
+If you take notes in class without Wi-Fi, your text edits will save locally and sync later.

 What is the best Notion template for students?